ismet55555/Super-Best-Frame/README.md

 | Atomic Pi *(Lubuntu 18.04)*    |                     |
 | Ubuntu 16.04 and up            |                     |

-TODO: TEST ON WSL!!
+I have not tried it out on `Microsoft WSL (Windows Subsystem for Linux)`, but may work on it as well.

 ## :rocket: Installing and Setup
-TODO: Need `sudo apt install -y openssh-server` ... maybe seperate .md for ssh setup for different devices?
 1. *[If on remote computer]* Enter remote linux device using `ssh`:
-    - Linux: `ssh <username/login>@<IP address of picture frame computer>`
+    - MAC/Linux Terminal, Windows Powershell: `ssh <username/login>@<IP address of picture frame computer>`
-    - Windows: `TODO`
-    - MAC: `TODO`
+    - May need to enable SSH on remote linux host computer: `sudo apt install -y openssh-server`
 2. Navigate into user documents directory:
     - `$ cd ~/Documents`
 3. Install git: